elos/documentation/guide/2 - Data Model.md

-    Floats   ≡ the set of all IEEE-754 64-bit floating-point numbers Strings  ≡ the set of all UTF-8 binary encoded strings Dates    ≡ the set of all RFC3099 binary encoded dates Lists    ≡ the set of all sets of mappings from Integer to Primitives Maps     ≡ the set of all sets of mappings from { Integer, Float, String } to Primitive
+    Floats   ≡ the set of all IEEE-754 64-bit floating-point numbers Strings  ≡ the set of all UTF-8 binary encoded strings Dates    ≡ the set of all RFC3099 binary encoded dates Lists    ≡ the set of all sets of mappings from a contiguous block of Naturals, starting at 0, to Primitives Maps     ≡ the set of all sets of mappings from { Integer, Float, String } to Primitive

     and Primitives := { Booleans, Integers, Floats, Strings, Dates, Lists, Maps }